PataphysicalSociety/soupault.app/site/tips-and-tricks/static-rendering.md

 highlight --style matrix --syntax=ocaml -O html --print-style --stdout
 ```

 It will give you CSS that you can add to your stylesheets.
-Less than 20 lines, so it doesn't even warrant its
+Less than 20 lines, so it doesn’t even warrant its
 own file.

 ### Configuring soupault

 The `preprocess_element` widget sends the content of an element to an external program
 and replaces that original content with the output of that program.
 It can also place
-the output alongside the original element, but we won't need that now.
+the output alongside the original element, but we won’t need that now.

-We'll need to run `highlight` with `-O html` to make it produce HTML, and with `-f`
+We’ll need to run `highlight` with `-O html` to make it produce HTML, and with `-f`
 (`--fragment`) to make it produce HTML fragments rather than complete documents.

 We also need to tell it the language so that it knows which keywords to highlight.